hydroflux/abstractor-ws/README.md

 - Creates specialized comments for any search point that does not return expected results, which conditionally format their respective line items for easy identification
   - Identifies when "No Record Can Be Found" at a specific search point
   - Checks for "Multiple Documents" located at a single search point (recording each document and leaving appropriate comments for each)
-  - Checks for "No Image Found" at any givenn document when "Download" is selected as an option, whether "Multiple Documents" are found or not
+  - Checks for "No Image Found" at any given document when "Download" is selected as an option, whether "Multiple Documents" are found or not
 - Creates a "Limitations" output based on the county / state searched and client specifications
 - Prints output with a "Last Updated" date listed at the bottom of the XLSX document